swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

 ### Introducing a new annotation instead of using `@frozen`

-An initial pitch proposed an new annotation instead of using `@frozen.
+An initial pitch proposed a new annotation instead of using `@frozen`.
 The problem with that approach was coming up with a reasonable behavior of how the new annotation works in resilient modules and what the difference to `@frozen` is.
 Feedback during this and previous pitches was that `@frozen` has more